thegitparticle/nextjs-candy-machine-v2/README.md

+# This is first candy machine to work properly till mint, without some dependecy or bundler/webpack issue.

 ## BEEN ON HOLIDAY AND DOING IRL LIFE STUFF, BUT WILL GET BACK TO THIS SOON.

 # Metaplex Candy Machine V2 - Next.js